 Dizziness may be due to your blood pressure falling when you stand up or change position.
-This drop in blood pressure is called postural hypotension.
+This drop in blood pressure is called postural hypotension or orthostatic hypotension.
 There are several ways to relieve this.
 These include increasing your fluid and salt intake as well as leg exercises to help blood flow in your calves.
-It is important that you avoid sudden changes in position like quickly rising to your feet and plan your periods of activity for later in the day.
-Medication to help blood pressure can be very effective.
+It is important that you avoid sudden changes in position like quickly rising to your feet and plan your periods of activity accordingly.
+Abdominal binders and compression hosiery can also be helpful.
+If the drop in blood pressure is significant, and cannot be managed by practical methods, medications may be suggested by your specialist:

-- Fludrocortisone (Florinef) A steroid, taken in very small doses but may cause ankle swelling - Ephedrine Works quickly to raise the blood pressure; usually taken three times a day - Midodrine (Gutron) Works quickly to raise the blood pressure within 30-60 minutes; usually taken three times a day.
+- Fludrocortisone A steroid, taken in very small doses - Ephedrine Works quickly to raise blood pressure; usually taken three times a day - Midodrine Works quickly to raise blood pressure within 30-60 minutes; usually taken three times a day.
 Only prescribed by specialists.

-We have a 'Living with Postural Hypotension' factsheet available in print or to download on our website.
+We have a 'Living with Postural Hypotension' factsheet available in print or to download on our website (including an 'easier to read' leaflet version with a checklist).